Adaptive Diffusion Schemes for Heterogeneous Networks: Decoupled adapt-then-combine diffusion

-Recently, we proposed a diffusion method \cite{fernandez2015distributed,fernandez2012novel} to solve this estimation problem in an adaptive and distributed manner.
-Similarly to other diffusion strategies, our scheme iterates an adaptation and combination phase.
-However, differently from standard ATC or CTA diffusion schemes \cite{sayed2012diffusion,Sayed_SPM2013}, each node in our scheme preserves a purely local estimation $\psiM_k(n)$, which is then combined with the combined estimates, $\w_{\ell}(n-1)$, received from the neighboring nodes $\ell \in \mathcal{\bar{N}}_k$ at the previous iteration.
-Note that, although we have selected an ATC approach as the basis of our algorithm, our scheme could be straightforwardly extended to CTA.
+{Recently, we proposed a diffusion method \cite{fernandez2015distributed,fernandez2012novel} that also iterates an adaptation and a combination phase.} However, differently from standard ATC or CTA diffusion \cite{sayed2012diffusion,Sayed_SPM2013}, each node in our scheme preserves and adapts a purely local estimation $\psiM_k(n)$, which is then combined with the combined estimates, $\w_{\ell}(n-1)$, received from the neighboring nodes $\ell \in \mathcal{\bar{N}}_k$ at the previous iteration.
+Note that, although we have selected an ATC approach as the basis of our algorithm, it could be straightforwardly extended to CTA.
 Consequently, the proposed diffusion scheme can be written as follows